iamkirkbater/cobra-otel-metrics/README.md

 # Cobra OpenTelemetry Metrics

-A Go package that provides easy integration of OpenTelemetry metrics with Cobra CLI applications using the Functional Options pattern.
+A Go package that provides easy integration of OpenTelemetry metrics with Cobra CLI applications.

 This package is currently very much in an alpha state.
 No guarantees on what may change in the future are made.

+The goal is to give Cobra CLI maintainers an extremely simple way to start collecting usage metrics, while at the same time allowing experienced users the abilty to highly configure the options they need.

 ## Features

 - **Easy Integration**: Simple setup for Cobra CLI applications
 - **Signal Handling**: Proper signal handling for graceful shutdowns

+## Planned Features
+These features are not implemented yet, but will be considered necessary to be stabilized before this will be considered stable.

+- **Call counter with flags**: By default, we will create a metric to count calls passing the command executed as well as the flags passed.
+We will explicitly NOT pass values to the flags.
+- **GDPR/Privacy/Opt-Out**: This will ship with an opt-out option for end users.
+Users will be prompted to opt-out and that configuration will be saved.
+Non-Interactive sessions will not be prompted and metrics will be shipped.

 ## Installation